-- 8. Ofcom hereby directs, in accordance with section 106 of the Act, that the terms on which the Code applies to Community Fibre Limited by virtue of section 106(5) of the Act under its existing direction given by Ofcom on 27 September 2016, shall be modified as follows- - (a) the Code shall continue to apply to Community Fibre Limited (whose registered company number is 07413288) for the purposes of the provision by it of: - i. an electronic communications network; and - ii. a system of infrastructure which it is making available, or proposing to make available, for use by providers of electronic communications networks for the purposes of the provision by them of their networks;

-- (b) the restriction of the application of the Code on Community Fibre Limited to inner and greater London within the M25 shall be removed; and - (c) the application of the Code to Community Fibre Limited shall now have effect throughout the United Kingdom. - 9.
+- 8. Ofcom hereby directs, in accordance with section 106 of the Act, that the terms on which the Code applies to Fibrus by virtue of section 106(5) of the Act under its existing direction given by Ofcom on 20 June 2018, shall be modified as follows- - (a) the Code shall continue to apply to Fibrus for the purposes of the provision by Fibrus of an electronic communications network; - (b) the condition specifying that the Code powers do not extend to the installation of any infrastructure on or over the public highway shall be removed; and - (c) the application of the Code shall continue to have effect throughout the United Kingdom. - 9.
 This Direction shall take effect on the day it is published.